stitchdata/java-stitch-client/README.md

+Stitch client for Java.

 Quick Start
 ===========

-* Have your Stitch client id, access token, and namespace handy
+This will get you started sending records to Stitch.
+You'll go through the following steps:

-* Build an instance of StitchClient
+1. Build a StitchClient
-* Build messages
+2. Build messages
-* Push messages to stitch
+3. Push messages to stitch
-* Close the client
+4. Close the client

 Stitch Client ID, Access Token, and Namespace
 ---------------------------------------------